shrurtivishnoi-png/Hotel_Booking_Analysis/README.md

 ## 📌 Project Overview

-This project analyzes hotel booking data to extract actionable business insights around booking trends, cancellations, customer segments, market channels, and pricing patterns.
+This project analyzes hotel booking data to extract actionable business insights around booking trends, cancellations, customer segments, market channels, and pricing patterns — using Python for data cleaning/EDA, SQL for querying, and Matplotlib for visualization.
 Python was used for data cleaning and exploratory data analysis, SQL for querying and aggregation, and Matplotlib for data visualization.

 ## 🎯 Project Objective